-After volume 1, Aestimatio (new series) will come annually in two issues.
-To develop this format, Chessie and I invite and welcome suggestions for thematic issues, that is, issues comprised of half a dozen or so interacting papers that address some topic in the history of science before the modern era.
-Those interested in pursuing this, should contact either one of us.
+As before, we invite and welcome suggestions for a thematically grouped collection of article that address some topic in the history of science before the modern era.
+Those interested in pursuing this, should contact us.
 To aid us in making a final decision, we will need:

 • A description of the proposed theme (1000 words or so) highlighting its significance for the history of science